 In essence, you are a man who wakes up and starts to learn about himself.
-The same idea was used in Morrowind later, but in a totally different setting.
+The same idea is in Morrowind, but in a totally different setting.
 However, you’d be surprised to learn just how much Bethesda borrowed from Planescape: Torment in terms of story elements.

 A great thing about this game is that it allows you to experience its story without necessarily struggling to win battles using expert tactics.
-You can set your own level of difficulty based on your experience with CRPGs, so if you’re new to the genre, there’s no need to worry about not being able to complete the main storyline for combat reasons.
+You can set your own level of difficulty based on your experience with CRPGs.

 Skyrim excels at everything and it’s been kept alive by its modding community.
 This is the definition of what a great RPGs should be like and playing it for just a few hours will get you hooked for another 100 or more.